eylonmiz/react-agent/README.md

 ---
 ## 📖 Introduction
-ReactAgent is an experimental autonomous agent that uses GPT-4 language model to generate and compose React components from user stories.
+ReactAgent is an experimental autonomous agent that uses the GPT-4 language model to generate and compose React components from user stories.
 It is built with React, TailwindCSS, Typescript, Radix UI, Shandcn UI, and OpenAI API.

 ## 🚀 Features
 - Generate React Components from user stories